DallanQ/chatbot-frontend/README.md

   - Styling with [Tailwind CSS](https://tailwindcss.com)
   - Component primitives from [Radix UI](https://radix-ui.com) for accessibility and flexibility
 - Data Persistence
-  - [Neon Serverless Postgres](https://vercel.com/marketplace/neon) for saving chat history and user data
+  - Managed by the custom backend API
-  - [Vercel Blob](https://vercel.com/storage/blob) for efficient file storage
+  - Chat history and user data are stored server-side
 - [Auth.js](https://authjs.dev)
   - Simple and secure authentication